 "Some days, perhaps, George Eliot will undergo the fate of Goethe.
 We shall know how she spent every week of her existence, and how far the scenes of her novels, even the most sensational, are records of her own trials and experience."

 Parenthetical citations: "Letters" refers to the George Eliot Letters, vols 1-9, edited by Gordon Haight (Yale UP, 1954-1978); "Cross" refers to George Eliot's Life as Related in her Journals and Letters (1885) by John Cross (George Eliot Archive, 2018); Journals refers to The Journals of George Eliot, edited by Margaret Harris and Judith Johnson (Cambridge UP, 1998).

-Acknowledgements: The Archive thanks Timothy Hands most of all for permission to use his work as our foundation.
+Acknowledgements: The Archive thanks Timothy Hands for permission to adapt and transform his original work.
 Editorial assistants including Antje Anderson, Charlotte Fiehn, Tom Joudry, Brenda MacKay, Kathleen McCormack, Bob Muscutt, Beverley Rilett, and Aurora Wheeler, contributed content and revision suggestions to the chronology, while Shane Clegg, Riley Jhi, and Libo Sun all contributed to the open-source programming.